dag7dev/another-one-the-game/README.md

 python3 main.py
 ```

-The script will download every required files and the game will be started.
+The script will download every required files and the game will start.

 ## How to play
 Instructions are displayed at the beginning.